close up photography two brown cards

 Credit History and Credit Score

 In the United States, it is extremely important to have long credit history and a good credit score.
 Your credit history not only affects your ability to rent a house, get a credit card, or a car loan, but various government agencies use it to verify your identity and give you access to various government services.
-So your should start building your credit history as early as possible.
+So, you should start building your credit history as early as possible.

 What are credit history and credit score?